marcocrowe/learn-statistics/exam-papers/2024-applied-statistical-analysis-stat08024-paper.md

 #### Answer 1.A.1

+The population is the Irish public.

 #### Question 1.A.2 (1 Mark)

 Identify any potential bias.

+#### Answer 1.A.2

+The researcher has drawn a sample from a list of individuals living in his area.
+This may introduce bias as the sample may not be representative of the Irish public.
+A better approach would be to use a random sample of the Irish public, i.e. a few people from each county (area).

 #### Question 1.A.3 (2 Marks)

 Identify the parameter and statistic - give the symbol and value for both.

+#### Answer 1.A.3

+The parameter is the proportion of the Irish public who support the policy.
+The symbol is $p$ and the value is $p = 0.30$.

 ### Question 1.B